fetchai/ledger-api-py/README.md

     $ python3 setup.py develop

+## Running the unit tests

+The project uses pytest for running the unit tests.
+Simple run the following command to exectute all the of tests

+    $ pytest

 ## License

 This application is licensed under the Apache software license (see LICENSE file).
 Unless required by